 “For your vacation planning purposes, please be aware that Disney FASTPASS service, including access via Disney MaxPass, (at Disneyland park) and Disney FastPass+ service (at Disney’s Hollywood Studios) will not initially be offered at Millennium Falcon: Smugglers Run.”

 No fastpass, no MaxPass.
 Right now it sounds like it will be standby or nothing, so be prepared to wait.
 I wouldn’t be surprised if they make an announcement about a different kind of fastpass that you pay for in order to get in a shorter line, but for now that is rumor only.
+There is a single rider line for Millennium Falcon.

 Extra Magic Hours